 Treat Gallstones Right Away

+Depending on the severity of the gallstones, there are a variety of treatment options, including self-care measures or even surgery.
 Many gallstones are small enough that they will pass on their own and make their way out of the body through the intestinal tract.

 Gallstones are a relatively low-risk condition if treated early enough.
 Ignoring the issue, however, can lead to potentially life-threatening complications like pancreatitis.